EEN421/EEN421.github.io/_posts/2026-06-05-kql-of-the-Week:-Argamal-Beaconing.md

 If you want this kind of detection content landing in your inbox every day, that's the whole point of the **[Detection Engineering Brief at DevSecOpsDadAttack.com](https://DevSecOpsDadAttack.com)** — fresh threat intel translated straight into deployable detections, so you spend your time tuning and shipping instead of reading and re-deriving.

-What's your go-to KQL pattern for low-and-slow beaconing — or for absence detection done right?
-I'd love to hear it.

 ---

-_Curated from the DevSecOpsDad Detection Engineering Brief.
-Validate every detection against your own telemetry before deployment._

 <br/>